kmorcinek/kmorcinek.github.io/_posts/2022-11-03-sort-to-easy-eleminate-conflict-in-git.md

 [Adding new project to **Good First Issue**](https://goodfirstissue.dev/) where the file [repositories.toml](https://github.com/deepsourcelabs/good-first-issue/blob/master/data/repositories.toml) is sorted (and this is required by build process)

 [//]: # "one argument. maybe you want to know in which order something was added.
 But do you really need it?"

+[//]: # "https://github.com/git-warsztaty/misc-files repo where I have PR s.
+Add pictures to the post."